doki-theme/doki-theme-jetbrains/README.md

 **Show sticker** allows you to control the presence of the cute sticker in the bottom right-hand corner of your IDE.

 **Allow Positioning** allows you to move your cute sticker out of the way when you need to read the logs.
-You won't be able to click through the sticker thou, so you'll need to move it or toggle this action.
+You won't be able to click through the sticker though, so you'll need to move it or toggle this action.

 ![Secondary Sticker](./assets/readmeAssets/moveable_stickers.gif)